madickinson/Books-Read/Reading-List.md

 ##Unformatted
 - Hashtag Republic
-- Michael R. Gordon and Bernard E. Trainor—Cobra II: The Inside Story of the Invasion and Occupation of Iraq and The Endgame: The Inside Story of the Struggle for Iraq, from George W. Bush to Barack Obama
+- Gordon, Michael R., and Bernard E. Trainor. *Cobra II: The Inside Story of the Invasion and Occupation of Iraq.* Reprint edition.
+New York: Vintage, 2007.
+Print.

-- Peter Tomsen, The Wars of Afghanistan: Messianic Terrorism, Tribal Conflicts, and the Failures of Great Powers
+- Tomsen, Peter.
+The Wars of Afghanistan: Messianic Terrorism, Tribal Conflicts, and the Failures of Great Powers.
+First Trade Paper ed edition.
+PublicAffairs, 2013.
+Print.

-- Michael Howard—The Franco–Prussian War: The German Invasion of France 1870–1871
+- Howard, Michael.
+The Franco-Prussian War: The German Invasion of France 1870–1871.
+2 edition.
+London ; New York: Routledge, 2001.
+Print.

-- Don Higginbotham—George Washington and the American Military Traditionand The War of American Independence
+- Higginbotham, Don.
+George Washington and the American Military Tradition.
+Place of publication not identified: University of Georgia Press, 2004.
+Print.

-- Fred Anderson—Crucible of War: The Seven Years’ War and the Fate of Empire in British North America, 1754–1766
+- Anderson, Fred.
+Crucible of War: The Seven Years’ War and the Fate of Empire in British North America, 1754-1766.
+Reprint edition.
+Vintage, 2007.
+Print.

-- The Autobiography of General Ulysses S. Grant: Memoirs of the Civil War
+- Grant, Ulysses S. The Autobiography of General Ulysses S Grant: Memoirs of the Civil War.
+Later Printing edition.
+St. Petersburg, Fla: Red and Black Publishers, 2008.
+Print.

+- Atkinson, Rick.
+An Army at Dawn: The War in North Africa, 1942-1943, Volume One of the Liberation Trilogy.
+Revised edition.
+New York: Holt Paperbacks, 2007.
+Print.

-- Rick Atkinson—An Army at Dawn: The War in North Africa, 1942–1943; The Day of Battle: The War in Sicily and Italy, 1943–1944; and the forthcoming The Guns at Last Light: The War in Western Europe, 1944–1945
+- Atkinson, Rick.
+The Day of Battle: The War in Sicily and Italy, 1943-1944.
+Henry Holt, 2008.
+Print.

+- Atkinson, Rick.
+The Guns at Last Light: The War in Western Europe, 1944-1945.
+Volume Three of The Liberation Trilogy edition.
+New York: Picador, 2014.
+Print.

-- Carl von Clausewitz—On War
+- Clausewitz, Carl von.
+On War, Indexed Edition.
+Trans.
+Michael Eliot Howard and Peter Paret.
+Reprint edition.
+Princeton: Princeton University Press, 1989.
+Print.

 - Peter Bergen—The Longest War: The Enduring Conflict between America and Al-Qaeda
 - Victor Cha—The Impossible State: North Korea, Past and Future
 - David Crist—The Twilight War: The Secret History of America’s Thirty-Year Conflict with Iran